How do you firestop the head of wall? Tested Detail Queries

 Whether or not movement is required in the wall or floor depends on the design and the materials used – this will be decided by the structural engineer.

 When the wall or floor doesn’t require any movement, and there is only an imperfection of fit, intumescent acrylic sealant is commonly used to seal the small linear gap.
-Though, acrylic sealant may allow for low movement in the joint when used with a compressible backing material such as mineral wool.
+However, acrylic sealant may allow for low movement in the joint when used with a compressible backing material such as mineral wool.

 For larger gaps, other firestopping products would need to be used.
-For example, when sealing the head of wall joint to the underside of a steel profile deck floor, intumescent acrylic sealant would be required in conjunction with fire batt.
+For example, when sealing the head-of-wall joint to the underside of a steel profile deck floor, intumescent acrylic sealant would be required in conjunction with fire batt.

-In some cases, you will find that deflection may be needed when sealing a head of wall joint.
+In some cases, you will find that deflection may be needed when sealing a head-of-wall joint.

 Deflection is the amount that an element or structure bends or ‘sags’ when a load is applied.
 It is very common for all structural elements to deflect under load; however, the amount of flex depends on the weight of the load applied, as well as the span and stiffness of the structure.